 Concert highlights have included performing the 3rd Mvt from Gorecki’s Symphony of sorrowful songs in the Howard Assembly room with the orchestra of Opera North, conducted by Tony Kraus.

-Sophie made her first foray into directing in 2014 staging her production of Britten’s The Turn of the Screw in the Dora Stoutzker Hall at the RWCMD.
+Sophie made her first concerted foray into directing in 2014 staging her production of Britten’s The Turn of the Screw in the Dora Stoutzker Hall at the RWCMD.
 She continues to collaborate with the Baroque collective Ensemble OrQuesta in both performing and directing roles.
 In 2021 she will assist on productions of Handel’s Teseo and Cavalli’s L’Egisto.

 Sophie Levi as Romilda sings with an assured baroque gloss and portrays her conflicting emotions with real depth.